George Pearce: Lyons government

-In 1932, Pearce joined the newly formed United Australia Party, and served as a minister in the government of Joseph Lyons until his defeat at the 1937 election (his term ended in June 1938).
+As external affairs minister, Pearce supported the Lyons government's diplomatic policy of appeasement of Imperial Japan while Australia continued to rearm.
+In October 1935, he told U.S. consul-general Jay Pierrepont Moffat that "the government remained suspicious of [Japan]'s ultimate intentions, but with British naval strength reduced below the safety point, and with American aid discounted, there was no policy open to her other than trying to be friendly with Japan and to give her no excuse to adopt an aggressive policy vis-à-vis the Commonwealth".
+He later echoed Lyons' calls for a Pacific non-aggression treaty between the United States and Japan.

 Pearce campaigned for the "No" vote in the 1933 Western Australian secession referendum, touring the state with Lyons and Tom Brennan for two weeks.
 The "Yes" vote won almost a two-thirds majority, but ultimately secession did not occur.
-At the 1937 federal election, Pearce's candidacy was opposed by the Wheatgrowers' Union and the Dominion League of Western Australia, a leading secessionist organisation.
-The "Put Pearce Last" campaign was successful, and his term ended at the end of June 1938.
+Pearce's opposition to secession played a key role in his defeat at the 1937 federal election, along with claims he had failed to defend Western Australia's interests and had not visited the state often enough.
+The pro-secession Sunday Times ran an anti-Pearce editorial line, while the Dominion League of Western Australia and the Wheatgrowers' Union ran a "Put Pearce Last" campaign.
+He resigned as a minister after the election and spent the remainder of his term as a backbencher, concluding his service on 30 June 1938.
 He was a senator for 37 years and three months, a record term.
 His total service as a minister was 24 years and seven months, also a record in the Australian Parliament.

 Later life

 Pearce made no attempts to re-enter parliament after his defeat.
 He served on the Commonwealth Grants Commission from 1939 to 1944, and as chairman of the Defence Board of Business Administration from 1940 until it was abolished in 1947.
 Prime Minister John Curtin retained him in the latter position despite the opposition of some within the Labor Party, including Arthur Calwell and Eddie Ward.
 The board supervised all defence expenditure of over £10,000.

 Pearce had lived mainly in Melbourne since entering the Senate, but co-owned a farm in Tenterden, Western Australia, with his son and visited regularly.
 He published an autobiography, Carpenter to Cabinet, in 1951, which had been written over a decade earlier.
 Pearce died at his home in Elwood on 24 June 1952, aged 82.
 At the time of his death, he was the last surviving member of the first Australian Senate elected at Federation in 1901; MHRs Billy Hughes and King O'Malley from the First Parliament would outlive him.